A lust for everlasting life resulted in the massive Qin Shi Huang tomb.

 At the center of the enormous necropolis lies a pyramid mound that was once 350 feet high.
 Workers constructed the mound by packing dirt into the shape of a pyramid, shown below.
-Archaeologists believe there is an underground palace below the mound that is surrounded by walls that are about 4 meters high.
+Archaeologists believe there is an underground palace below the mound surrounded by walls that are about 4 meters high.
 The Qin Shi Huang tomb lies at the center of the mound, indicated with the bright white spot.
-However, experts are uncertain exactly how deep the tomb chamber is, although they estimate between 20-50 meters.
+However, experts are uncertain exactly how deep the tomb chamber is.
+Estimates place it between 20-50 meters below the surface.
 The chamber itself is still undisturbed.

 Historical Records by Sima Qian is the first written documentation about the first emperor’s tomb: